 Client Server Architecture

-What is client server architecture?
+What is client-server architecture?

-Client server architecture example
+Client-server architecture example

-Components of client server architecture
+Components of client-server architecture

-• Client is a software application that requests resources and services made available by servers.
+• Client: A software application that requests resources and services made available by servers.
 It runs on a user's local computer or a remote machine and connects to a server.
-For example, a web browser is a type of client that sends requests to web servers.

 • Load balancer is responsible for distributing incoming requests across a group of servers to manage traffic and optimize resource usage.

-Advanced client server architecture
+example of client server architecture

-How does client server model work?
+How does client-server model work?

 The data flow in a client-server architecture is unidirectional and forms a cycle.
 It begins when a client requests data from the server, and the server processes the request by querying a database for relevant data.
-The database then returns the queried data to the server, which processes it and sends it back to the client.
+The database then returns the data to the server, which processes it and sends it back to the client.
 Clients cannot communicate directly with each other.

 Client-server architecture types

 There are several types of client-server architectures, each with its own advantages and disadvantages.
-Here are some of the most common types of client-server architectures:

 Two-Tier Architecture